 abstract

-UNLABELLED: Human papillomavirus circulating tumor DNA (HPV ctDNA) is a biomarker which detects minimal residual disease (MRD) for HPV-associated oropharyngeal carcinoma (HPV+ OPC).
-PURPOSE: We conducted the first prospective study using HPV ctDNA as an integral biomarker to select patients for post-operative radiotherapy omission.
-We tested the hypothesis that undetectable post-operative HPV ctDNA can be used to omit or delay adjuvant radiation until patients develop detectable HPV ctDNA using the NavDx (Naveris, Inc.) tumor-tissue-modified viral (TTMV) HPV DNA score.
-Eligible HPV+ OPC patients had a preoperative TTMV-HPV DNA Score of ³50 and at least one pathologic risk factor to warrant standard adjuvant radiotherapy.
-METHODS AND MATERIALS: Post-operatively, eligible patients had no evidence of disease on post-operative MRI and two negative TTMV-HPV DNA test results.
+PURPOSE: Human papillomavirus (HPV) circulating tumor DNA (ctDNA) is a biomarker which detects minimal residual disease for HPV-associated oropharyngeal carcinoma (OPC) (HPV+ OPC).
+We conducted the first prospective study using HPV ctDNA as an integral biomarker to select patients for postoperative radiation therapy omission.
+We tested the hypothesis that undetectable postoperative HPV ctDNA can be used to omit or delay adjuvant radiation until patients develop detectable HPV ctDNA using the NavDx (Naveris, Inc) tumor tissue-modified viral (TTMV) HPV DNA score.
+Eligible HPV+ OPC patients had a preoperative TTMV-HPV DNA score of ³50 and at least 1 pathologic risk factor to warrant standard adjuvant radiation therapy.
+METHODS AND MATERIALS: Postoperatively, eligible patients had no evidence of disease on postoperative magnetic resonance imaging and 2 negative TTMV-HPV DNA test results.
 Patients with non-HPV-16 genotype, positive margins, and extranodal extension were excluded.
 Patients were monitored with TTMV-HPV DNA testing, imaging, and physical exams.
 Delayed adjuvant radiation was initiated if patients developed detectable TTMV-HPV DNA without radiographic recurrence.
 The primary endpoint was the proportion of patients without gross recurrent disease.
 RESULTS: Fifty-five HPV+ OPC patients were screened; 12 patients were enrolled.
-The median follow-up was 26.6 months (Range: 18.3-40.3).
-One patient (8%) developed detectable HPV ctDNA 6 months after surgery without evidence of recurrence and was treated with delayed adjuvant radiotherapy.
+The median follow-up was 26.6 months (range, 18.3-40.3).
+One patient (8%) developed detectable HPV ctDNA 6 months after surgery without evidence of recurrence and was treated with delayed adjuvant radiation therapy.
 Three additional patients (25%) developed radiographic recurrence 6 months after surgery.
 Radiographic recurrence was not preceded by detectable TTMV-HPV DNA.
 TTMV-HPV DNA detection was synchronous with radiographically evident disease in 2 of 3 patients.
-Recurrence was associated with N2b disease pre-treatment (p=0.01).
-The high gross recurrence rate (3 of 12 patients) led to closure of this cohort due to a pre-specified stopping rule.
-CONCLUSION: Deferring adjuvant radiotherapy based on HPV ctDNA using NavDx TTMV-HPV DNA testing resulted in a high rate of disease recurrence.
+Recurrence was associated with N2b disease pretreatment (P = .01).
+The high gross recurrence rate (3 of 12 patients) led to closure of this cohort due to a prespecified stopping rule.
+CONCLUSIONS: Deferring adjuvant radiation therapy based on HPV ctDNA using NavDx TTMV-HPV DNA testing resulted in a high rate of disease recurrence.